 2]Unit Liability Insurance Fee.
-Packs are required to pay an annual unit liability insurance fee of \$40.
+Packs annually pay a unit liability insurance fee of \$40.
+This fee may be covered by your chartered partner.
 This fee is submitted with the pack's annual charter application and helps to defray the expenses for their general liability insurance.
 3 Boys' Life.
 Boys' Life magazine, the official publication of the Boy Scouts of America, is available to all members at \$12, which is half the newsstand rate.
 (Prorated fees are available for youth who join a unit during the year.)
-Every boy should subscribe to Boys' Life because of the quality reading and the articles related to your unit's monthly program.
-It is part of a boy's growth in Scouting, and research proves he will stay in longer and advance farther if he reads Boys' Life.
+Every Scout should subscribe to Boys' Life because of the quality reading and the articles related to your unit's monthly program.
+It is part of a child's growth in Scouting and provides a monthly connection to Scouting.